 The bankruptcy court granted the Trustee’s motion and ordered the Debtors and their attorney to pay the Trustee $17,515 as a sanction for abusive conduct during the discovery process.
 The bankruptcy court stated at the hearing on the motion to compel that the Debtors were the parties being sued, had an obligation to disclose everything to the Trustee and were required to answer the trustee’s questions no matter how long it took.
 The Debtors and their attorney filed an appeal.
 On appeal, the 9th Circuit Bankruptcy Panel reversed the decision of the bankruptcy court, finding that the court had abused its discretion in sanctioning the appellants.
 The 9th Circuit held that the bankruptcy court incorrectly stated that the Debtors were “being sued” in the adversary proceeding filed by the Trustee when in fact they were not parties to the proceeding and were instead nonparty witnesses.
 In reversing and remanding the proceeding, the 9th Circuit Bankruptcy Panel also held that the bankruptcy court applied incorrect standards of law in sanctioning the Debtors and their attorney.

 In another recent case, Sudre v.
 Port Seattle, case no. C15-0928JLR, decided on December 2, 2016 by the U.S. District Court for the Western District of Washington at Seattle, the defendants filed a motion for summary judgment and the plaintiffs filed several motions in opposition.
 The parties also filed several other motions.
 Among other disputes, the parties argued that the court should strike several pieces of evidence in support of their motions.
 Specifically, the plaintiffs argued that defendant Aguilar should not be able to make certain corrections to his deposition transcript and that the corrections constituted “sham” testimony.
 One of the corrections in dispute involved Mr. Aguilar’s testimony during his deposition that he could not remember the plaintiff’s fall.
-After the deposition, Mr. Aguilar corrected his testimony to state that he remembered the fall and provided additional details related to the fall.
+After the live deposition, Mr. Aguilar corrected his testimony to state that he remembered the fall and provided additional details related to the fall.
 The court found that Mr. Aguliar had provided reasonable explanations about the newly discovered facts and allowed the corrections to stand.
-Specifically, the court reasoned that Mr. Aguilar had relied on an interpreter during his deposition and stated that he did not understand and was confused with what the attorney asked him during the deposition and that there were various interpretation or transcription mistakes.
-The court held that the transcript did, indeed, reveal confusion at times between Mr. Aguilar, the attorney conducting the deposition, and the deposition interpreter.
+Specifically, the court reasoned that Mr. Aguilar had relied on a Spanish deposition interpreter during his deposition and stated that he did not understand and was confused with what the attorney asked him during the deposition and that there were various interpretation or transcription mistakes.
+The court held that the deposition transcript did, indeed, reveal confusion at times between Mr. Aguilar, the attorney conducting the deposition, and the Spanish deposition interpreter.
 The court also found that the fact that Mr. Aguilar corrected his testimony shortly after his deposition cast doubt on the plaintiff’s accusation that he corrected his testimony for an improper purpose (namely, to create a question of fact for summary judgment.)
 Accordingly, the court declined to strike Mr. Aguilar’s corrections to his deposition transcript.

 This language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.